Anush008/fastembed-js/README.md

 # ⚡️ FastEmbed-JS

 FastEmbed-JS is a Typescript/NodeJS implementation of [@Qdrant/fastembed](https://github.com/qdrant/fastembed).

+* Supports CommonJS and ESM.
+* Uses [@anush008/tokenizers](https://github.com/Anush008/tokenizers) multi-arch native bindings for [@huggingface/tokenizers](https://github.com/huggingface/tokenizers).
+* Supports batch embedddings with generators.

 The default embedding supports "query" and "passage" prefixes for the input text.
 The default model is Flag Embedding, which is top of the [MTEB](https://huggingface.co/spaces/mteb/leaderboard) leaderboard.